 I always cut the rack of ribs in half, just to make it more manageable in cooking, but also it makes a handy serving size for the average adult.

 After removing the membrane apply your favorite dry bbq rub liberally.
-I currently use Zeke’s Top Dog Dry Rub, and it is quite good, but I confess I was sucked in by the cool dog on the label.
+I have use Zeke’s Top Dog Dry Rub, and it is quite good, but I confess I was sucked in by the cool dog on the label.
 You can (and I have) just as easily use one of Emeril’s rubs, one of the Cajun/Creole Rubs, or just about any other seasoned salt or dry rub you like.
+My current favorite is the rub from my smoked chicken recipe, with an extra tablespoon or so of brown sugar.
 If you lightly brush the ribs with olive oil first, the rub will stick better and I believe it helps with flavor absorption as well.
 For best results, do this the night before, but you can also do it in the morning for an evening grilling if you don’t have time.

 Cut pieces of aluminum foil a few inches more than twice as long as the length of each half rack and lay one rack near the middle of each, as shown here: